jkcoxson/rusty_libimobiledevice/README.md

 Open a PR with your testing code to change a function's status.

 ## Building
-Build or install the following packages:
+Build and install the following packages:
 - libusbmuxd
 - libimobiledevice
 - libimobiledevice-glue
-- gnutls
 - openssl

-Either include these packages in a path where the linker can link them, or place them in ``./override/[platform-triple]``.

 **Note:** Package managers do not ship static libraries, so you will need to build them yourself if compiling statically.

+To cross compile this crate, you can use the ``vendored`` feature and the build script will attempt to clone and build them for the specified target.

 ## Usage
 Add the crate and path to your cargo.toml, and add either ``static`` or ``dynamic`` to the features list.
 This will determine how the library is linked.
 By default this is dynamic.
+You can also use the ``vendored`` feature to build libimobiledevice at compile time.

 To list devices detected by a usbmuxd daemon, you can use the following example.
 ```rust